 Autumn has arrived and with it fewer daylight hours, wet leaves, cold rain, and morning frost.
 It’s still a great time to go hiking and backpacking, but I like to add a few technical and comfort items to my day hiking and backpacking gear list and swap in some different footwear as temperatures drop.

 As the days get shorter, it’s increasingly likely that I’ll have to hike and set up camp after sunset.
-I switch out my warm weather Petzl e+Lite headlamp for the much brighter and heavier duty Black Diamond Icon headlamp.
+I switch out my warm weather Nitecore NU20 headlamp for the much brighter and heavier-duty Black Diamond Icon headlamp.
 It’s bright enough that I can hike after sunset if I have to.
 It also has a locking on-off switch, which I think is a trail essential to prevent accidental battery drain when you can’t afford it.

 Puffy insulated jacket

-I also pack a lightweight Montbell synthetic insulated jacket in my daypack and for overnights.
+I also pack a Montbell Down Anorak in my daypack and for overnights when I sleep with a quilt or hoodless sleeping bag.
 It’s not really suitable as an active mid-layer when I’m hiking because it’s too warm; I use a 100 weight fleece pullover for that.
-But a puffy jacket is a nice garment to pull out when we stop for a break or each lunch, when I’m not moving.
+But a puffy jacket is a nice garment to pull out when we stop for a break and I’m not generating body heat.

 Insulated Sleeping Pad

-If I’m backpacking or camping, I’ll swap out my lightweight inflatable sleeping pad, a Thermarest Xlite (R-value =3.2) with an insulated Thermarest Xtherm sleeping pad (R-value=5.7).
+If I’m backpacking or camping, I’ll swap my lightweight inflatable sleeping pad, a Sea-to-Summit Insulated Etherlight XT (R-value =3.8) with an insulated Therm-a-rest Xtherm sleeping pad (R-value=5.7).
 When the ground gets cold it will leach the warmth out of your body unless you use a warmer sleeping pad or stack a foam pad, like the Thermarest Zlite (R-value 2.6) underneath your warm weather pad.
 I shoot for an R-value between 4-5 for autumn and between 5-6 for winter, when camping on snow.

 Dry layers/stove/extra insulation